liatrio/demo-ootb-backstage/README.md

 # [Backstage w/ Autogov plugin](https://backstage.io)

+## Prerequisites

+You will need [Node v20 installed](https://nodejs.org/en/download/package-manager) on your machine.

+You will need [yarn v4 installed](https://yarnpkg.com/getting-started/install) on your machine.

 ## Setup GitHub

 To use the Github APIs, a basic Github Auth token is required.
 It does not need access to any specific repositories, just basic read-access to public repositories.